 If you’re fired up by classic cars, a trip south to Tacoma to LeMay: America’s Car Museum is a must.
 America’s love affair with the automobile is in full glory here, with a collection spanning more than 100 years of automotive history.
 The stunning purpose-built facility has been recognized as one of MSN’s 10 Best Automotive Museums worldwide.

-An equally beautiful ride on the Seattle-Bremerton ferry will bring you to Bremerton, home of the USS Turner Joy Naval Destroyer Museum Ship.
+A beautiful ride on the Seattle-Bremerton ferry will bring you to Bremerton, home of the USS Turner Joy Naval Destroyer Museum Ship.
 You can walk on for the hour long ferry ride, saving money and time.
 The Turner Joy is located on the Bremerton boardwalk, an easy walk from the ferry terminal.
-To fully explore the ship, allow 1-2 hours and wear flat or rubber-soled shoes, dress in layers (the ship is cold in February!) and keep your hands free for safe ladder climbing.
+To fully explore the ship, allow 1-2 hours and wear flat or rubber-soled shoes, dress in layers (the ship is cold in February!), and keep your hands free for safe ladder climbing.